 The more sophisticated ‘AI add-on’ modules have an inherent Learning Ability.
 This indicates that the AI (Artificial Intelligence) software brain that powers the module is able to learn from its mistakes and improve its results over time.
 With every user correction or modification (using the UI) of this module’s output, the AI brain ‘learns’ and thereby gets more ‘intelligent’ with time & usage.
 Hence the AI improves.

 AI is not 100% perfect, and most data scientists agree that it never will be.
 Even with ‘Learning’, there is often a need for an individual to correct the output of the AI, as and when required.
 This is called Human-in-the-Loop (HITL) oversight.
 For this, the AI module gives the Lender the ability to preview a provisional output, and then correct any mistakes that the AI ‘brain’ might have made.
 Once these corrections have been made, the finalized output (which will be a combination of the Intelligence of the AI brain, along with some HITL intervention) can be utilized by the Lender, with supreme confidence that what they see is 100% or near 100% accurate.
 While HITL is technically possible in a API based solution, the need for a ‘real-time’ or ‘near real-time’ response in a API solution dictates that HITL is not natively suitable in an API approach.

-Overall, the above key features ensure that at the Lender, the relevant stakeholders (e.g., Underwriters, Loan Officers) have an ‘AI add-on’ that is ‘friendly/easy’ to use & optimized for their User Experience.
+Overall, the above key features ensure that at the Lender, the relevant stakeholders (e.g., Underwriters, Processors, Loan Officers) have an ‘AI add-on’ that is friendly and easy to use and is optimized for their User Experience.
 An API based solution – while normally easier to integrate with the Lender’s core systems e.g., LOS/POS - does not offer such benefits.
 A better User Experience stems from a UI (User Interface).